mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Designing for tool and process use invites discussion of active possibilities of the design - aka - embodied agency of the design - as per non human methodologies.

+**On double stimulation and agency**

+Conflicts and tensions between participant motives and different parts of activity system are sometimes revolved quickly through change, or remain more persistant and can be referred to as blockages.

+Double stimulation refers to the use of tools and processes to overcome such conflicts awareness of these tools and active use of them engenders agency [@sannino_principle_2015].
+While many studies have examined the process in professional settings there is a paucity of study in the area of "student-centered contexts of learning" [@isaac_cultural_2021, p.
+93].

 **On affordances and anchors**
 <!-- NOTE
 AT's relationship with affordances more here [@ba_erentsen_activity_2002; @] -->

 Affordances have been misused, assigned magical properties, including agency of themselves.
 However, affordances are originally conceived of as part of activity, not separated from it [@ba_erentsen_activity_2002].
 Sannino augments the concept of transformative agency by double stimulation (TADS) with a metaphor of a sea vessel warping using kedging anchors.